microsoft/playwright/docs/src/debug.md

 ### Stepping through the Playwright script

-The Inspector opens up a browser window highlighting the selectors as you step through each line of the test.
-Use the explore button to find other available [selectors](./selectors.md) which you can then copy into your test file and rerun your tests to see if they pass.
+The Inspector opens up a browser window highlighting the elements as you step through each line of the test.
+Use the explore button to pick a [locator](./locators.md) which you can then copy into your test file and rerun your tests to see if they pass.

 <img width="557" alt="Paused on line" src="https://user-images.githubusercontent.com/883973/108614337-71761580-73ae-11eb-9f61-3d29c52c9520.png"></img>